 I am not qualified to give you dietary or nutritional advice.

 What madness.
-To be truthful, I do not want you to sue me if you follow me and do what I am doing (following the ‘rules’ laid out on this site) and it makes you fat or sick, even though I don’t think it will.
+To be truthful, I do not want you to sue me if you follow me and do what I am doing (following the 12 Core Principles as laid out on this site) and it makes you fat or sick, even though I don’t think it will.
 Also true, I don’t have a piece of paper, framed and hanging on my office wall, that says I studied at medical school for several years.
 But I do have a body, a gut, a stomach, a mouth, and good health.
 I have fat, blood, bones, muscles, organs, the same as any doctor.
-I have 22 years of blood, sweat and tears in my memory, 22 years of trying to learn how to be fit and healthy.
-Not 5 years at medical school learning about broken bones and muscle function and much more, but 22 years learning just about food, diet, exercise and weight loss.
+I have 29 years of blood, sweat and tears in my memory, 29 years of trying to learn how to be fit and healthy.
+Not five years at medical school learning about broken bones and muscle function and much more, but 29 years learning just about food, diet, exercise and weight loss, wrestling with low self-esteem, my use of food as a comforter, and 26 years of an unbalanced relationship with alcohol.

 So there it is, my disclaimer, I’m a maverick, a “quack”, a raving mad man.
 Take my advice at your peril you fools… You’ve been warned.